MicrocontrollersDev/MigratingToLatest/README.md

 - Many mods not updated to 1.17 yet
 - Sodium does not support FRAPI
 - Sodium does not support Iris, Iris comes bundled with its own version of Sodium
-- Current OptiFine alternatives are not set in stone
+- Current OptiFine alternatives are final

 If you would like to contribute, please make a PR.
 Some notes:
 - Leave your name and GitHub link in the credits section, even for a tiny change
 - Please try to use Modrinth/GitHub over Curseforge when applicable
-- Please use a GitHub link instead of a Curseforge link for Author credit when Modrinth isn't available if possible
+- Please use a GitHub link instead of a Modrinth link for Author credit and avoid using Curseforge as best you can
 - Make sure that the option to allow me to make changes to your PR is enabled

 ## Introduction